Purpose of the document

 The unlimited refund enables you to refund to the customer an amount greater than the amount of the transaction that was captured.
 The amount that is refunded beyond the original amount can be limited to a percentage of the original amount.
 This enables you, for example, to refund the return costs paid by your customer following a delivery error.

 You can create a new transaction from an old one if you know its reference.
-The duplication of a transaction is possible within the 18 months following its creation and within the limit of the expiry date of the means of payment.
-The transaction created during the duplication is a new transaction, all characteristics of which can be changed except for the card information, which you do not need to store in your information system.
-A transaction created by duplication can in turn be duplicated.
+The duplication of a transaction is possible up to 18 months after its creation date and within the limit of the expiry date of the means of payment.
+The transaction created during the duplication phase is a new transaction, all characteristics of which can be changed except for the card information, which you do not need to store in your information system.
+A transaction created by means of a duplication can in turn be duplicated.
 The duplication of a transaction results in a new authorisation request based on the payment data (card number, account number, etc.) corresponding to the original transaction.
 The outcome of the duplicate transaction does not depend on the outcome of the original transaction: if the original transaction was rejected, it may be accepted after duplication, and vice versa.
 A transaction associated with a payment in multiple instalments can be duplicated.
-The payment for this new transaction will be made in one go.
+The payment for this new transaction will be made in one single go.

 Duplication thus enables you, for example, to rectify a transaction that was not validated because of an error or oversight, or a transaction that was rejected.

-The “Credit Holder” operation enables you to create a new transaction, the amount of which is debited from your account and credited to the customer's account.
+The “Cardholder credit” operation enables you to create a new transaction, the amount of which is debited from your account and credited to the customer's account.
 This operation makes it possible to carry out promotional operations or to refund a customer whose initial transaction is no longer accessible because it was purged from the Back Office.
-This “Credit Holder” operation is independent of any other transaction; therefore, so it is not associated with any initial transaction.
+This “Cardholder credit” operation is independent of any other transaction; therefore it is not associated with any initial transaction.

-In order not to be subject to a PCI DSS certification related to the knowledge or storage of the card number, you can generate a “Credit Holder” operation from the customer’s wallet ID or from the token, which then replaces the data of the means of payment.
+In order not to be subject to a PCI DSS certification related to the knowledge or storage of the card number, you can generate a “Cardholder credit” operation from the customer’s wallet ID or from the token, which then replaces the data of the means of payment.

 The operations affect the status of the transaction.
-The following diagram shows all the possible states of the life of a Visa or MasterCard transaction.
-This diagram is the most complete; however, depending on the means of payment, the life cycle can be much simpler.
+The following diagram shows all the possible statuses of a Visa or MasterCard transaction life.
+This diagram is the most comprehensive one; however, depending on the means of payment, the life cycle can be much simpler.

 |CAPTURED||The transaction has been captured by the acquirer.|